team-parallax/dynamic-conversion-service/README.md

 ## Usage

-The following section describes how to setup and use the `dynamic-conversion-service`.
+The following section describes how to setup and use the `dynamic-conversion-controller`.

 ```bash
 docker run --rm -it \